-Something must be in the air or maybe it’s the water, but it seems that black women are shining a little bit brighter and bolder.
-Whether it’s Beyonce and her Black Panther inspired dancers setting the Superbowl and the internet on fire with their unabashed tribute to blackness or Lupita Nyong’o and her fellow actresses who are about to make history this month when their play, Eclipsed, co-produced by Lala Anthony, becomes the first Broadway play with an all black female cast.
-That’s that #blackgirlmagic, y’all!
-To celebrate magical black girls everywhere, here’s a list of the black women past and present who’ve inspire me.
+Something must be in the air or maybe it’s the water, but it seems that black women are shining a little bit brighter and bolder these days.
+Whether it’s Beyonce and her BlPanther-inspired dancers setting the Superbowl and the internet on fire with their unabashed tribute to blackness or Lupita Nyong’o and her fellow actresses who are about to make history this month when their play, Eclipsed, written by Danai Gurira (of The Walking Dead), becomes the first Broadway play with an all-black female cast.
+That’s #blackgirlmagic for real!
+To celebrate magical black girls everywhere, here’s a list of the black women past and present who’ve inspired me.

 Magical Black Girls You Oughta Know

 I didn’t learn of Nina Simone until high school, but once I was introduced to her music, there was no letting go.
 In typical dramatic teenage fashion I would lay on my bed with the lights off and play her songs on repeat.
-Actually, one song in particular, “Wild is the Wind.”
+One song in particular, “Wild is the Wind” was my favorite, it perfectly captured the angst of heartbreak so common in your teens.
 There is something so mysterious and moving about her music.
-It wasn’t until I saw the Neflix produced and Oscar nominated documentary, What Happened, Miss Simone? that I learned the inspiring and heart breaking story of her life.
-Check out this excellent documentary here: https://www.netflix.com/title/70308063
+It wasn’t until I saw the Netflix produced and Oscar-nominated documentary, What Happened, Miss Simone? that I learned the inspiring and heart breaking story of her life.
+Check out the excellent documentary here: https://www.netflix.com/title/70308063

 Octavia Butler made scifi cool for black girls.
 In her books, Parable of the Sower, Parable of the Talents, and Kindred, among others, black women were the protagonists and she didn’t shy away from talking about race and gender.
 She’s regarded as the queen of science fiction and was the first science fiction writer of any color to win a MacArthur Fellowship, known as the “Genius Grant”.
 But before all of the awards and accolades Butler was just a writer, and one for whom considering both her race and gender winning those awards would have seemed like science fiction.
 A recent discovery of her journals shows that she foretold her own future: http://blavity.com/octavia-butler/